BioDT/uc-ces-recreation/README.md

 ### Data production script

-The directory `inst/scripts/data_production/` contains an R script that produces the input data for the Recreational Potential model from some pre-existing raster files.
+The directory `inst/scripts/data_production/` contains an R script that produces the input data for the Recreational Potential model from some pre-existing raster files, which were themselves created from open-access datasets using QGIS.
-Unfortunately at this point we do not have the full provenance of this data, but we expect to figure this out and complete the data processing pipeline in the near future.

 There is also a singularity container.

 Further details can be found in [inst/scripts/data_production/README.md](inst/scripts/data_production/README.md).